 Is a Pass Right for You?

-There are as many different destinations as there are travelers, we all experience the joy of travel in different ways and an Attraction Pass is not suited to all kinds of Trip or all kinds of traveler.
+There are as many different destinations as there are travelers, we all experience the joy of travel in different ways and an Attraction Pass is not suited to all kinds of Trip or all kinds of travelers.
 San Francisco is a thriving city with a thousand things to do without spending a penny.
 San Francisco’s relaxed hippy vibe and many iconic sights and landmarks, along with many open spaces and beautiful vistas really do encourage a trip where just enjoying the City is the main draw.
 For these types of trips, a Pass probably doesn’t suit.
 However, if you are looking at doing some of the many great paid attractions while in the City it makes sense to see if you could save some money while doing so!

 Attraction Passes in San Francisco are pretty reasonable and offer some great things to do on top of the substantial savings they offer.
 For example, the CityPASS Offers 4 Top Attractions for only $76.
 That will give you a great taste of the city and won’t break the bank.
 There are several other reasons an Attraction pass makes sense too!